signalfx/splunk-otel-dotnet/docs/opamp-config.md

 emit a placeholder or a partial endpoint set.
 A full-state report can still be sent without the effective-configuration section.

-Effective configuration file content is bounded to 512 KiB of UTF-8 data.
+Effective configuration file content is bounded to 4 MiB of UTF-8 data.
 The limit applies to the serialized file body.
 OpAMP file-name and content-type fields, protobuf framing, and other request fields are outside it; values also present in the serialized body, such as `otel_config_file`, count as file